dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

   <img src="readme_pictures/homepage2.png" width="600" >
 </p>

-* Created flask API endpoint to make house price estimate based on input features
+* Created flask API endpoint to estimate a price based on input features
 * Wrote a full stack web application in HTML, CSS, and JavaScript which takes in user input, calls the flask API, and displays the predicted price
 * Hosted the web application on Heroku: https://sb-house-price-estimator.herokuapp.com/

 ## Fture work
-* This dataset was relatively limited in terms of sample size and number of features -Add more features to the dataset
+* This dataset was relatively limited in terms of sample size and number of features:
+  - Add more features to the dataset via further feature engineering and web scraping
-  -Increase the sample size (scrape data from more house listings)
+  - Increase the sample size (scrape data from more house listings)
+* Further optimization of data cleaning and hyperparameter tuning is needed
-* Improve the error handling in the web app
+* Improved error handling in the web app